You may think you know how to make a grocery list, but we've got news for you: there's probably room for improvement.

 If you answered yes to any of these questions, then your grocery-list-making skills could be better.

-Americans waste a staggering amount of food every year--according to the website www.worldfooddayusa.org, 30-40% of our food supply is wasted.
+Americans waste a staggering amount of food every year--according to the USDA website, 30-40% of our food supply is wasted.
 30-40%!
 I have to believe that this starts with what we're buying--because if we were buying wisely, we wouldn't be wasting nearly as much food as we do!

-Meal planning is all the rage now, and that will certainly help you plan ahead.
+Meal planning and prepping are all the rage now, and they will certainly help you plan ahead.
 But if you want to save money on food and waste less of it, knowing how to make a grocery list is a great place to start.